thegem-city/moderation/README.md

 This repository contains moderation tools and data for [thegem.city](https://thegem.city/).

+# Internals

+This uses the `/api/v1/admin/domain_blocks` API resource to retrieve the list of currently blocked domains at the server level and then block any domains from a given domain source.

+The source can either be an HTTPS resource or a local file.

 # Usage

 1. Generate a token via your application settings page: https://thegem.city/settings/applications